Dev-hwang/flutter_foreground_task/README.md

 ### :lollipop: openSystemAlertWindowSettings (Android)

-Open the settings page where you can allow/deny the "android.permission.SYSTEM_ALERT_WINDOW" permission.
+Open the settings page where you can allow/deny the `android.permission.SYSTEM_ALERT_WINDOW` permission.

 > **Warning**
 > It only works when the app is in the foreground.